0xMartin/NetworkAppTestingTool/README.md

 This **Black Box Testing** Tool is designed for automating the testing of **network application** or **console applications**.
 It tests how applications **interact with their environment** and does not test the internal behavior of the application.
 It offers several key features:

-- **Universality**: The tool supports testing various types of software applications regardless of their implementation details.
+- **🌐 Universality**: The tool supports testing various types of software applications regardless of their implementation details.
-- **Separation**: Emphasizes the separation of the evaluation application and its internal logic from the tested tasks.
+- **🔍 Separation**: Emphasizes the separation of the evaluation application and its internal logic from the tested tasks.
-- **Independence**: The tool operates independently of external network resources (servers, clients, ...), allowing it to create virtual servers and clients for testing purposes.
+- **🔌 Independence**: The tool operates independently of external network resources (servers, clients, ...), allowing it to create virtual servers and clients for testing purposes.
-- **Flexibility**: Users can easily define new test sets using specific keywords in the configuration.
+- **🛠️ Flexibility**: Users can easily define new test sets using specific keywords in the configuration.
-- **Deployment Versatility:** The tool can be run on localhost or integrated into CI/CD pipelines on platforms like GitLab and GitHub, ensuring seamless testing across different environments.
+- **📦 Deployment Versatility:** The tool can be run on localhost or integrated into CI/CD pipelines on platforms like GitLab and GitHub, ensuring seamless testing across different environments.
 - **Plugin Support:** The tool supports the creation of custom plugins, allowing users to define their own keywords, communication modules or more for enhanced functionality.
 Tutorial is available [here](./examples/plugin-example).

 <img src="./doc/diagram_simple_rest.png">